Learn how to get out of your own head, so you can live the way you want to.

 • Thoughts and feelings feel like they have the power to pull you away - and leave you disconnected - from showing up in the ways you want to in your life.

-Psychological Rigidity can influence your life in a number of ways:
+Psychological Rigidity can negatively influence your life in a number of ways:

 PSYCHOLOGICALLY RIGID.